 A student undertakes graduate study in physics to accomplish several goals: first, to develop a broad and sophisticated knowledge of the field as a whole; second, to acquire a deep and thorough understanding of some specialized field; to contribute to the body of knowledge of that field through his or her own research; and finally, to prepare the foundation for a rewarding career in physics, astronomy, or one of the many diverse fields of industry and finance to which physicists contribute.

 We offer a number of options to achieve these goals.
 Most of our students seek a Ph.D. in Physics, but we also confer Ph.D's in Chemical Physics.
-We offer several types of master's degrees as well: the Physics, MA/MS/MPhil/PhD, and the Physics Teaching MS. We admit students into our program as master's degree candidates only for the first two M.S. degrees.
+We offer several types of master's degrees as well: the Physics, MS/MPhil/PhD, and the Physics Teaching MS. We admit students into our program as master's degree candidates only for the first two M.S. degrees.
 The role of the Master's in Physics is to provide either a milestone or an alternative to the Ph.D. for predoctoral students.

 Your choice of research specialization can define your career.
 We offer a wide range of subject areas, including Astronomy Astrophysics, Atomic physics, Biophysics, Chemical Physics, Condensed Matter, High-energy/Particle Physics, and Physics Education Research (PER).
 In addition, some of us work in multidisciplinary specializations, for example, nano-science and medical physics.
 A current list of our specializations, with links to the names faculty working in those areas is here.